barryclark/jekyll-now/_posts/2019-08-04-Homelab-Part-1-(PiHole).md

 # Expecting "status: NOERROR"
 ```

-If everything is working then you need to add the IP address of your pihole container (Default 192.168.1.5) to your DNS entry in your router or your device and watch the ads and trackers get blocked.
+If everything is working then you need to add the IP address of your PiHole container (Default 192.168.1.5) to your DNS entry in your router or your device and watch the ads and trackers get blocked.

 For blocklists I highly recommend [Wally3k](https://v.firebog.net/hosts/lists.php) and [The Block List Project](https://tspprs.com/).